Gluten-Free Japanese Hand Roll Platter and Sushi Rice Recipes

 Place the sushi rice, nori sheets, and small dipping bowls of tamari alongside a large platter or cutting board.
 Arrange a few small mounds of wasabi and the hand roll fillings in decorative piles on the platter and serve.

-- 2 cups uncooked premium-quality sushi rice
+- 2 cups uncooked premium-quality sushi rice we like this one

 - 1/2 cup unseasoned rice vinegar